data-science-career-club/club-guidelines/rules.md

 1. This organization is strictly for official club and placement-related work.

-2. Every member must follow proper GitHub discipline.
+2. Every member must follow proper GitHub discipline:
    - Meaningful commit messages are mandatory.
    - Random or unnecessary commits are not allowed.